Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Results: Conservation Condition Solutions for and

 We can construct four more spin-three terms with the correct symmetries using the two objects obtained for spin two in the previous section.

 To save space we have placed the divergences of the (\ref{4.11})-(\ref{4.14}) in Appendix\footnote{In Appendix, to avoid cumbersome formulas, we omit the arguments $(a,b;c;\hX)$ for the three-tensors and the arguments $(b;c;\hX)$ for the inversion matrix: $I(b;c;\hX)=I$.} (see (\ref{A.1})-(\ref{A.4})).
-Investigating the right hand sides of (\ref{A.1})-(\ref{A.4}) and comparing with the right hand sides of (\ref{4.7})-(\ref{4.10}) we see that with help of (\ref{4.7}) and (\ref{4.11}) we can cancel all terms with the gradient of first order of the inversion matrix $(a\hN)I(b,c;\hX)$.
-Then using (\ref{A.2}) we can express all $(a\hN)I^{3}(b,c;\hX)$ through the terms with $(a\hN)I^{2}(b,c;\hX)$.
-Finally to get cancellation of all remaining terms using (\ref{A.3}) we should get that in the residual expressions with $(a\hN)I^{2}(b,c;\hX)$ being the only appropriate combination of spin one terms ($(G(a,b;c;\hX)-4\Psi(a,b,c;\hX))$) will appear. \emph{The crucial point is that's exactly what is happening}, and after long calculation we can prove that only the following \emph{four} combinations:
+Investigating the right hand sides of (\ref{A.1})-(\ref{A.4}) and comparing with the right hand sides of (\ref{4.7})-(\ref{4.10}), we see that with the help of (\ref{4.7}) and (\ref{4.11}) we can cancel all terms with the gradient of first order of the inversion matrix $(a\hN)I(b,c;\hX)$.
+Then using (\ref{A.2}) we can express all $(a\hN)I^{3}(b,c;\hX)$ through the terms containing $(a\hN)I^{2}(b,c;\hX)$.
+Finally to get cancellation of all remaining terms using (\ref{A.3}, we see that for that we should obtain in the residual expressions with $(a\hN)I^{2}(b,c;\hX)$ the only appropriate combination of spin one terms ($(G(a,b;c;\hX)-4\Psi(a,b,c;\hX))$). \emph{The crucial point is that is exactly what happens in this case}, and after a lengthy calculation we can prove that only the following \emph{four} combinations: